eddieferrer/eddieferrer/README.md

 - 💻  &nbsp; I’m currently working at - [Kiva](https://kiva.org).
 Kiva is a non-profit that empowers underserved people to achieve their dreams by crowdfunding loans and unlocking capital.
 Our front end code is open source.
 [Kiva - UI](https://github.com/kiva/ui).

 - 🧗  &nbsp; I have a side project - [SizeSquirrel](https://sizesquirrel.com).
 SizeSquirrel crowd-sources climbing shoe sizing data to find users their size for shoes they don't have.
-It also finds deals on climbing shoes and recommends climbing shoes.
-It's also open source: [SizeSquirrel - Open Source](https://github.com/eddieferrer/sizesquirrel-open).
+It also finds deals on climbing shoes and recommends climbing shoes based on foot shape.
+It is open source: [SizeSquirrel - Open Source](https://github.com/eddieferrer/sizesquirrel-open).

 - 👨‍💻  &nbsp; You can find this same info at: [http://eferrer.info](http://eferrer.info).